CamShaft54/CamShaft54-ff-project/Flow_chart.md

 # Project Flow Chart

-1. User presses run button on ``Input.py``
+To start the program the user presses the run button on ``OutputGUI.py``.
+Next an chain of import statements will start the user at ```InputGUI.py```.

+InputGUI.py
+-
-2. PySimpleGUI window will open with instructions on what the program does and how to use it.
+PySimpleGUI window from ``InputGUI.py`` will open with instructions on what the program does and how to use it.
-3. After user closes the first window, a second window will open that will allow the user to enter the size of the gym (in pixels or meters), the size of the ball (in pixels or centimeters), the user will then choose between showing the simulation (Option A) or doing it faster behind the scenes (Option B).
+After the user closes the first window, a second window will open that will allow the user to enter the size of the gym (in pixels or meters), the size of the ball (in pixels or meters).

-## Option A
+focus_day_project.py
+-
-1. After the user presses submit in the input window, a pyglet window will open from ``Simulation.py``.
-2. Inside the window will be two diagonal lines that funnel the ball into an open box.
+After the user presses submit in the input window, a pyglet window will open from ``focus_day_project.py``.
+Inside the window will be two diagonal lines that funnel the ball into an open box.
+This is done by making 5 different bodies and assigning each one to a shape.
-3. If the user left clicks somewhere in the window, it will spawn a ball at the position.
-4. If the user presses ``B`` balls will randomly spawn over the gym until the user presses ``B`` again.
-5. If the user presses ``C`` all the balls in the window will be cleared.
-6. If the user presses ``T`` a top wall of the gym will be toggled on or off.
-7. If the user presses ``D`` all the balls above the top wall will be removed.
-8. If the user presses ``A`` auto mode will be activated.
-This mode will spawn balls randomly (Similarly to pressing``B``) but will stop when the balls go above the height of the gym.
-When this happens, the top wall will appear, the balls above the top wall will be removed, and the number of all balls in the gym will be added to the ``Tests`` array.
-9. If the user presses ``M`` the number of balls below the height of the gym will be added to the ``Tests`` array.
-10. If the user presses ``F`` the window will close and a PySimpleGUI window with MatPlotLib will open and display a bar graph showing the results of each test from ``Tests``.

-## Option B
-1. When the user presses submit in the input window, the window will close.
-2. Another window will open showing the results of each test in a MatPlotLib bar graph.
+#### Mouse and Key presses
+In order to use keyboard shortcuts and mouse clicks the ```on_mouse_press``` and ```on_key_press``` functions are used.
+Some keyboard shortcuts will delete balls by clearing them from the space, others will activate auto mode and auto auto mode.
+Other keyboard shortcuts can be used to manually run simulation, for example clicking the mouse will spawn a ball, pressing "R" will manually record the number of balls in the box.
+#### Update Function
+In order to have the simulation do stuff, the ```update``` function is used.
+This steps the simulation forward, if ball spawning is on, spawns balls, if auto mode is on, checks for overflow by comparing two lists every 2 seconds, and if the overflow shutoff is triggered, it puts the top wall on top of the gym, deletes the balls above, removes the top wall, then puts it back and deletes the balls above and counts the balls inside the box.
+This is done to eliminate issues with cramming too many balls inside the gym to make the simulation more like a real life situation.
+#### Tests List
+At the end of each round of simulation, the number of balls in the gym (stored in checked_shapes) is appended to the ```tests``` list.
+In the ```update``` function another function is called which removes outliers in the list.

+OutputGUI.py
+-
+Finally after the simulation is finished, the window will close and the tests array will be passed to OutputGUI.py.
+This script defines a function that will create a bar graph of all the simulation recorded.
+A PySimpleGUI window will also be created that contains the total number of balls that could fit in the gym and the average number of balls per simulation.